How to Choose a Hearing Care Provider

 Comparing care settings

-Audiologists practice in different settings, each with advantages and tradeoffs.
-Matching your needs to the right environment matters.
+Audiologists and hearing aid dispensers practice in different settings, each with advantages and tradeoffs.
+Matching your needs to the right professional and environment matters.

 Private practice audiology clinics